-Melbourne’s laneway bars are typically hard to find, but thanks to sensible, clear signage, it’s not difficult to find yourself at the foot of The Deanery’s large industrial doorway.
-Once inside, the venue has a cavernous feel, partly owing to its history as a retired car park, with a stripped-back design that is simple but elegant.
+Melbourne’s laneway bars are typically hard to find, but thanks to sensible, clear signage, it’s not difficult to find yourself at The Deanery’s large industrial doorway.
+Once inside, the venue has a cavernous feel, partly owing to its history as a car park, partly owing to the stripped-back design that is simple but elegant.

 Dark timber surfaces are complimented by cream tones, straight lines and marble finishes.
-The dimly lit interior gives a moody atmosphere, which is sexy rather than melancholy and is in keeping with the bar’s modern feel.
-While this style of décor can run the risk of appearing intimidating or clinical, The Deanery manages to get it right; the split level restaurant and bar comes across as unpretentious, welcoming and surprisingly comfortable.
+The dimly lit interior gives a moody atmosphere, which is sexy rather than melancholic and maintains the bar’s modern feel.
+While this style of decor can run tmihe risk of appearing intimidating or clinical, The Deanery manages to get it right; the split level restaurant and bar comes across as unpretentious, welcoming and surprisingly comfortable.

 As a visitor, expect to be greeted by friendly, attentive staff and a confident menu that features beautifully presented dishes such as duck pie with caramelised onion, or quail with coconut and tamarind chutney.
-The bar attracts a fairly conservative crowd and seems popular for after-work drinks, but casts a relaxed, sophisticated contrast against the frenzy and noise of nearby Flinders Street.
+The bar attracts a fairly conservative crowd and seems popular for after-work drinks.
+The Deanery casts a relaxed, sophisticated contrast against the frenzy and noise of nearby Flinders Street.